The War of the Gargantuas: Theatrical

 The film was released theatrically in Japan on July 31, 1966 by Toho.
-The Glen Glenn Sound English dub received a theatrical release in the United States by Maron Films as The War of the Gargantuas on July 29, 1970, where it was released as a double feature with Monster Zero, which was also dubbed by Glen Glenn Sound.
-In the United Kingdom, the film was titled Duel of the Gargantuas.
-The War of the Gargantuas and Monster Zero were intended to be released earlier; however, distributors did not think that either film had potential until 1970, when Saperstein made a deal with Maron Films.
+The Glen Glenn Sound English dub was theatrically released in the US by Maron Films as The War of the Gargantuas on July 29, 1970, as a double feature with Monster Zero, also dubbed by Glen Glenn Sound.
+In the UK, the film was titled Duel of the Gargantuas.
+The War of the Gargantuas and Monster Zero were intended to be released earlier, but distributors did not think either film had potential until 1970, when Saperstein made a deal with Maron Films.

 Home media

 In 2008, Classic Media released a two-disc DVD of the film as a double feature with Rodan.
-Both films included their original Japanese versions and American dubbed versions with Rodan presented in its native fullscreen scope and The War of the Gargantuas in its original widescreen ratio.
-This release also features the documentary Bringing Godzilla Down to Size, detailing the history and tokusatsu techniques of the genre.
-In 2010, Toho released the film on Blu-ray, which includes special features such as an audio commentary by Kumi Mizuno, outtakes, trailers and behind-the-scenes photo galleries.
+Both films include their original Japanese versions and American dubbed versions with Rodan presented in its native fullscreen scope and The War of the Gargantuas in its original widescreen ratio.
+This release also features the documentary Bringing Godzilla Down to Size, detailing the genre's history and tokusatsu techniques.
+In 2010, Toho released the film on Blu-ray, which includes special features such as an audio commentary by Kumi Mizuno, outtakes, trailers, and behind-the-scenes photo galleries.
 In 2017, Janus Films and The Criterion Collection acquired the international dub of the film, as well as Rodan and several Godzilla films, to stream on Starz and FilmStruck.
 The international dub was made available on HBO Max upon its launch.